ciardorje/Multi-Season_Spatial_MSOM/README.md

   * We calculate this on the logit scale, i.e. ``` logit() ```.
 This is because probabilities are constrained to values between 0 and 1, which can cause problems when when trying to estimate the effect sizes (slopes) of predictor variables.
   * Logit transforming puts the probabilities on a continuous scale, i.e., they can range between -∞ and ∞, and we can then back transform to true probability values (0-1).
 * ```abar[sp]``` = The standard model intercept parameter for a given species, this is species-specific but is always the same regardless of year or site.
 * ```a[sp,site,year]``` = The spatial autocorrelation parameter.
+This works on the assumption that species are more likely to occur in sites that are closer to other sites.
+So for sites close to other sites, this value will be higher.
   * I have let this vary by year, as in my research ongoing deforestation may result in sites becoming further apart over time.
 However, if your camera traps were always placed at the same spot every year, then you might not need to calculate this independently for each year.
   * In my opinion, this whole parameter/concept is questionable.
-It works on the assumption that species are more likely to occur in sites that are closer to other sites, but it doesn't take into account whether or not the species actually occurred in the other sites.
+It doesn't take into account whether or not the species actually occurred in the neighbouring sites.
   * There are ways to take into account whether or not species occurred in neighbouring sites.
 However, these methods are also questionable as the whole point of this model is that we don't know for sure if a species actually does occur at any of the sites (that is, unless we actually see them there)!
   * To be honest, I found the concept of this process cool so I wanted to see if I could code it, but it might not be worth using.
 There are ways to determine whether or not including this parameter improves model performance, which I can help with.
 * ```bOCV[sp,1:nOCV]``` = A 2D matrix (species by covariate) containing the slope (b or beta) parameters for each of our predictor variables (also known as covariates).